makerdao/mips/MIP84/MIP84.md

 The POVEC Virtual Price Ceiling of ETH (For Lido Staked ETH or EtherDai): 1500 USD

 ### MIP84c12: Modify Protocol-Owned Vault Emulation Collateral Virtual Price Ceiling

 This component enables a Subproposal Process to modify the POVEC Virtual Price Ceiling defined in MIP84c11.

+#### Subproposal Parameters and Template

+The parameters for MIP84c12 subproposals are:

+- **Minimum Feedback Period**: 4 weeks.
+- **Minimum Frozen Period**: 1 week.
+- **Governance Cycle**: Monthly.

+Facilitators with relevant mandates may propose weekly polls to amend the Protocol-Owned Vault Emulation Collateral Virtual Price Ceiling when they deem necessary.

+MIP84c12 subproposals must use the template located at [MIP84c12-Subproposal-Template.md](https://github.com/makerdao/mips/blob/master/MIP84/MIP84c12-Subproposal-Template.md).

+# MIP84c13: Long-term replacement of the Protocol-Owned Vault Emulation

+The POVE is not meant to be a permanent feature of the Endgame, rather it is a short-term solution that allows Maker to quickly begin accumulating staked ETH, which enables it to be done at a slower rate, reducing risks.

+The POVE must eventually be replaced by a fully smart contract based, automated, Protocol-Owned Vault.
+The Endgame Plan Launch MIPs must contain an Endgame Product MIP for the Protocol-Owned Vault that will eventually replace the POVE.